1 Leonardo da Vinci

 14 John Von Neumann

 John von Neumann was a Hungarian-American pure and applied mathematician, physicist, inventor, computer scientist, and polymath.
-Brilliant Mathematician and Physicist!
-And Extraordinary Polymath!
+Brilliant mathematician and physicist!
+And extraordinary polymath!

-16 Stephen Hawking
+15 Stephen Hawking

 Stephen William Hawking (January 8, 1942 - March 14, 2018) was an English theoretical physicist, cosmologist, author and Director of Research at the Centre for Theoretical Cosmology within the University of Cambridge.
 His most famous research was on the theory of Black Holes.
 The man qualified to succeed Einstein.
 He doubted the Big Bang, calling it the Big Squeeze, and advanced cosmology.

-18 Marie Curie
+17 Marie Curie

 Marie Skłodowska Curie, born Maria Salomea Skłodowskap, was a Polish and naturalized-French physicist and chemist who conducted pioneering research on radioactivity.
-Mandatory on any list

-19 Leonhard Euler
+20 Leonhard Euler

-Leonhard Euler was a Swiss mathematician, physicist, astronomer, logician and engineer who made important and influential discoveries in many branches of mathematics like infinitesimal calculus and graph theory while also making pioneering contributions to several branches such as topology and analytic number theory.
-Arguably the greatest mathematician in history.
+Leonhard Euler was a Swiss mathematician, physicist, astronomer, logician and engineer who made important and influential discoveries in many branches of mathematics like infinitesimal calculus and graph theory while also making pioneering contributions to several branches such as topology and analytic... read more Arguably the greatest mathematician in history.
+The constant e (Euler's constant) is named after him, and he published significant papers in a huge range of topics at an unprecedented rate, including many so ahead of their time that they weren't recognized for their true usefulness for decades.

-20 Carl Friedrich Gauss
+21 Carl Friedrich Gauss

 Johann Carl Friedrich Gauss was a German mathematician who contributed significantly to many fields, including number theory, algebra, statistics, analysis, differential geometry, geodesy, geophysics, mechanics, electrostatics, astronomy, matrix theory, and optics.

-21 Terence Tao
+23 Terence Tao

 Terence "Terry" Chi-Shen Tao is an Australian-American mathematician who has worked in various areas of mathematics.